janexner/site-infrastructure-tests/README.md

 You can supply multiple rsids, which would test for multiple, independent tracking calls.

 Example: "adobe.AnalyticsTagForReportSuiteFired": [ "myrsid1", "myrsid2" ]

+#### `adobe.AnalyticsTagForReportSuiteFiredAfterDelay`

+As above, but the check happens after a delay.

+Example: "adobe.AnalyticsTagForReportSuiteFiresAfterDelay": { "rsid": "myrsid", "delay": 2000 }

+Supports the same features as above.

 #### `adobe.TargetCodeLoaded`